O2741/SQL-Server-2025-Domain-Integration/README.md

 ---

 ## Conclusion
 This project successfully demonstrates the systematic deployment of a functional SQL Server environment within a domain-controlled network.
 By following these steps—from network configuration and Active Directory integration to service deployment and remote management—we have created a robust foundation for database administration.
-This lab highlights the importance of precise configuration, troubleshooting connectivity issues, and implementing secure authentication methods, all of which are essential skills for professional IT system administration.

 > **Security Best Practice:** In a production environment, always ensure the `sa` account uses a highly complex, unique password and consider disabling SQL authentication in favor of Windows-only authentication where business requirements permit.